anthonyringoet/summarize-extension/readme.md

 You can load the extension in Firefox using the `about:debugging` page as a temporary add-on for testing.

+The code was written with ChatGPT as my sidekick, which was a pretty cool experience.

 ### Usage

 1. Install the extension in Firefox using the `about:debugging` page for testing.